AnonimCompani/Privacy_Policy/README_en.md

 - Request the deletion of your data.
 - Withdraw consent for data processing at any time, where applicable.

-To exercise any of these rights, please contact us at [insert contact information].
+To exercise any of these rights, please contact us at [Discord: anonimcommunity].

 ## 7. Changes to This Privacy Policy